danbev/learning-ai/notes/ggml-ssm-scan.md

 ```c
         for (int i2 = 0; i2 < n_t; ++i2) {
 ```
-Next we have:
+Next we have a pointer to the data in the s tensor:
 ```c
             const float * s0 = (const float *) ((const char *)
                 src0->data + ir0*(src0->nb[1]) + i3*(src0->nb[2]));
 ```
-Now, the const char cast is there to enable pointer arithmetic. `src0` s tensor which is the tensor after then input embeddings have been projected into the inner state dimensions, gone through the convolution layer, and the Silu operation.
+Now, the const char cast is there to enable pointer arithmetic. `src0` is the s tensor which is the tensor after the input embeddings have been projected into the inner state dimensions, gone through the convolution layer, and the Silu operation.
+The `s` tensor is the current state of the system.

-So it will look like this:
+So it will look like something like this:
 ```
              d_state
          0 [0  ...
 7]